D-Gaspa/InteractiveTreeVisualizer/README.md

 I am always looking to enhance the Interactive Tree Visualizer.
 Some features I am considering for future updates:

-1. **Advanced Export Options**: Introduce SVG export and data export in JSON format.
-2. **Subtree Collapsing**: Implement the ability to collapse and expand subtrees for better navigation of large structures.
+1. **Subtree Collapsing**: Implement the ability to collapse and expand subtrees for better navigation of large structures.
-3. **Accessibility Improvements**: Add and improve mouse and keyboard navigation and shortcuts.
-4. **Drag-and-Drop Functionality**: Allow users to rearrange nodes by dragging and dropping.
+2. **Drag-and-Drop Functionality**: Allow users to rearrange nodes by dragging and dropping.
-5. **Undo/Redo Functionality**: Implement a history stack for undoing and redoing tree modifications.
+3. **Undo/Redo Functionality**: Implement a history stack for undoing and redoing tree modifications.
-6. **Themes**: Offer multiple color themes and allow users to create custom themes.
+4. **Themes**: Offer multiple color themes and allow users to create custom themes.

 I welcome contributions and suggestions from the community to make the Interactive Tree Visualizer even better!